Please read and review. Thank you.

 "You're talking to him."

-"About three days ago your office made a fingerprint request on somebody we're looking for.
+"About 24 hours ago your office made a fingerprint request on somebody we're looking for.
 His name is Joseph R. Mannix, a private investigator from Los Angeles.
 I need your help to find him."
 Rivera handed him a photo from the manila folder.

 "Have you noticed anyone in town that you haven't seen before?
 Someone who doesn't fit the usual tourist types you get around here?"

 "Does this involve the Mafia?
 The witness program?"